-When it comes to USB file transfer, Android file transfer macOS utilities are required - the system doesn’t support these devices natively.
-Dozens of apps exist to fill this niche.
-The article below contains our top Samsung mounting software picks.
+As you know, macOS doesn’t support Android devices natively.
+For Samsung file transfer, you can use an official app called Smart Switch.
+But also, there are dozens of apps to help you mount your phone and access its content through Finder.
+The article below contains our top picks for Smart Switch alternative.
 If you want to use cables to connect your gadgets, these are the right tools for the job.

 Samsung to Mac file transfer is easy when you have MacDroid.
 This app detects and mounts Android drives, creating an accessible directory under the Locations category.
 A disk mounted by MacDroid can be fully manipulated in Finder - you can copy, move, delete, rename, and view without copying files to your system.